FongsiDev/Bot-Whatsapp-Official/README.md

 now BKN-BOT already support MD, but of course there are still many **bugs** and there are still many that have not been **implemented**,

-use this [branch](https://github.com/FongsiDev/Bot-Whatsapp-Official/tree/multi-device) if you want to use MD!
+use this [branch](https://github.com/FongsiDev/Bot-Whatsapp-Official/edit/v6.7.4-beta/README.md#--multi) if you want to use MD!

+---

+### 📮 S&K

+1. Not For Sale
+2. Don't forget give star this repo
+3. Don't use this repository wrong!
+4. If you have problem chat me in owner number

 ---